Everything You Need to Know About Indonesian Rupiah

 Indonesian Currency Symbol, Code & Denominations

-The international currency code for the Indonesian Rupiah is IDR.
+The international currency code for the Indonesian rupiah is IDR.
 In this case, the IDR meaning is “Indonesian Rupiah” – don’t confuse it with the “international depository receipt”, a negotiable certificate issued by a bank.
+The currency symbol for the Indonesian rupiah is Rp.

 The name “rupiah” is actually borrowed from an Indian Sanskrit word for silver.
 Informally, many Indonesians will refer to the currency as “perak” – the Indonesian word for silver.
 The rupiah was originally divided into 100 sen, but those have been discontinued due to inflationary conditions.

-Rupiah’s are issued in denominations of 1000, 2000, 5000, 10.000, 20.000, 50.000, and 100.000.
 The banknotes contain the likeness of many important figures in Indonesian history.
 Ki Hadjar Dewantoro founded the educational system of the country and is on the 20,000 note.
 Tjut Njak Dhien was a fighter against Dutch colonization and is on the 10,000 note.
-Thomas Matulessy (Kapitan Pattimura) also led rebellions against the Dutch and is on the 1,000 note.
+Thomas Matulessy (Kapitan Pattimura) is another of Indonesia's national heroes who led rebellions against the Dutch and is on the 1,000 note.

 Counterfeiting Protection